 Graduate Program

-Our master of arts program is designed to provide scholars, teachers, and professionals with a thorough grounding in literature and research at one of the nation’s most prestigious centers of research and scholarship in African-American Studies.
-Our program focuses particularly on the cultivation of critical analytical and methodical skills required to investigate the complex and historically specific experiences of Africans in the Americas.
+Our Master of Arts (free standing) program provides students with a thorough grounding in literature and research at one of the nation’s most prestigious centers of research and scholarship in African-American and African Diaspora Studies.
+Our program focuses particularly on the cultivation of critical analytical and methodological skills required to investigate the complex historically specific experiences and geographies of the African diaspora, including North America, South America, the Caribbean, Europe, sub-Saharan Africa, and Asia.

 The admission standards and selection procedures are identical to those followed by the Columbia University Graduate School of Arts and Sciences for all of its MA programs (with the exception of the Liberal Studies program).
 Applicants must provide a 15- to 20-page writing sample, three (3) letters of recommendation from individuals familiar with their academic work and history, and optional Graduate Record Examination (GRE) scores.

-The deadline for the submission of fully completed applications for Fall 2024 MA class is February 8, 2024.
+The early decison deadline for the submission of fully completed applications for Fall 2026 MA class is February 6, 2026.

 We do not accept applications for the spring semester.